Useful tips for Cambodia’s first-timer

 Cambodia travel advice first time - Top 14 information must know

-1. Official Name: Kingdom of Cambodia.
-Other Names: Kampuchea (Cambodge in French).
+- 1. Official Name: Kingdom of Cambodia.
+Other Names: Kampuchea (Cambodge in French)

-2. Time: UTC + 7 (12 hours ahead of U.S. Eastern Standard Time).
+- 2. Time: UTC + 7 (12 hours ahead of U.S. Eastern Standard Time)

-3. Country Phone Code: +855
+- 3. Country Phone Code: +855

-4. Capital City: Phnom Penh.
+- 4. Capital City: Phnom Penh.
 This is also the largest city of the Kingdom of Cambodia.

-5. Primary Religion: Theravada Buddhism
+- 5. Primary Religion: Theravada Buddhism

-6. Currency: Cambodian Riel (KHR).
+- 6. Currency: Cambodian Riel (KHR).
 The latest exchange rate from Cambodian Riel to US dollar is: 1 KHR =0,00024 USD as 1 USD = 10.000 KHR.

-7. Language: Khmer is the official language of Cambodia, which is spoken by over 90% of the country’s population.
+- 7. Language: Khmer is the official language of Cambodia, which is spoken by over 90% of the country’s population.

-8. Transportation: Transport from one place to the next is fairly easy in Cambodia and is quite efficient, as well as cheap.
+- 8. Transportation: Transport from one place to the next is fairly easy in Cambodia and is quite efficient, as well as cheap.
 Using Tuk-Tuk in Cambodia is the most popular way to explore cities/towns in Cambodia.

-9. Visa Cambodia to entry: A 30-day tourist visa is required for all visitors coming to Cambodia.
+- 9. Visa Cambodia to entry: A 30-day tourist visa is required for all visitors coming to Cambodia.
 Now, travelers can apply for Cambodia online visa easily to speed up your entry into the country.

 Note that, Citizens coming from ASEAN nations, can get a free visa on arrival which lasts for 30 days.

-10. Festivals and Celebrations: Cambodia is a country with a rich cultural heritage, and the Khmer people love to celebrate their traditions with big parties and festivals.
+- 10. Festivals and Celebrations: Cambodia is a country with a rich cultural heritage, and the Khmer people love to celebrate their traditions with big parties and festivals.

-11. Is Cambodia safe to travel?
+- 11. Is Cambodia safe to travel?
 In general, Cambodia is a very safe country to visit.
 The Khmer people are friendly and increasingly welcoming to foreigners as the country becomes more and more popular with tourists and travelers.

-12. The price in Cambodia, like most Southeast Asian countries, is cheap.
+- 12. The price in Cambodia, like most Southeast Asian countries, is cheap.

-13. The climate in Cambodia is generally hot and humid all throughout the year.
+- 13. The climate in Cambodia is generally hot and humid all throughout the year.

-14. The best time to visit Cambodia is between November and May when the country experiences low rainfall and still enjoys warm temperatures.
+- 14. The best time to visit Cambodia is between November and May when the country experiences low rainfall and still enjoys warm temperatures.

 General Cambodia travel tips and advice for first-time travelers

 Cambodia has a few cultural customs different from Western areas.
 While visiting this Southeast Asian country, there are some dos and don'ts of Cambodia.
-Here are tips for first-time travelers enjoying a holiday in Cambodia.
+Here are tips for enjoying a holiday in Cambodia.

-7 things to dos in Cambodia
+1. 7 things to dos in Cambodia

 During your visit to Cambodia, you will most likely be moved by the Cambodian people's generosity.
 In most places, you'll be greeted and guided by locals eager to show you their country's treasures.

 - Cambodian greeting is called ‘Sampeah’ by saying “Chum Reap Suor”, accompanied by a gesture of pressing their palms together in front of their face and slightly bowing forward.
 Cambodian people will be happily surprised to see you using the ‘Sampeah’ to greet them.
-With men, after a ‘Sampeah’, it is usually to shake hands.

 - In Cambodian culture, when offering a gift, the convention is to present it with both hands, especially the elderly.